 Irretrievably delete the shared secret, DHss, upon completion of PTK generation.

-Have the S1KH of the FTO verify the MIC in the FTE.

-Discard the frame and terminate further protocol processing if the verification fails.
+Verify the MIC in the FTE using the S1KH of the FTO(#277).
+If the verification fails, the FTO shall discard the frame and terminate further protocol processing.(#278)

 IEEE 802.1X

 If an originator or a responder defined in 12.16.5 (IEEE 802.1X authentication utilizing Authentication frames) sets the (Re)Association Frame Encryption Support field in the RSNXE to 1, then the originator or the responder supports the additional rules defined in this subclause when performing IEEE 802.1X Authentication frame exchange.

-An originator that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1, has the SME to act as the Supplicant, receives the RSNXE from the responder with the (Re)Association Frame Encryption Support field set to 1, and intends to continue association after authentication shall:
+An originator that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1, has the SME to act as the Supplicant, receives an(#688) RSNXE from the responder with the (Re)Association Frame Encryption Support field set to 1, and intends to continue association after authentication shall do the following in the first Authentication frame: (#279)

-Include a Nonce element in the first Authentication frame to indicate SNonce.
+Include a Nonce element to indicate SNonce. (#279)

-Include an RSNE in the first Authentication frame to indicate AKM and pairwise cipher suite.
-Version field shall be set to 1.
-Pairwise Cipher Suite Count field shall be set to 1.
-AKM Suite Count field shall be set to 1.
-PMKID count and PMKID list set corresponding to PMKSA identifiers if exists.
+Include an RSNE (#279)to indicate the AKM and the pairwise cipher suite.
+The Version field shall be set to 1.
+The Pairwise Cipher Suite Count field shall be set to 1.
+The AKM Suite Count field shall be set to 1.
+The PMKID count field and the PMKID List field is (#702)set corresponding to PMKSA identifiers if exists.
 All other fields shall be as specified in 9.4.2.23 (RSNE) and 12.6.3 (RSNA policy selection in an infrastructure BSS).

 Not include an AKM Suite Selector element.

-Include an RSNXE in the first Authentication frame.
+Include an RSNXE. (#279)

-Include a Diffie-Hellman Parameter element in the first Authentication frame.
+Include a Diffie-Hellman Parameter element. (#279)

 Select a finite cyclic group in the Diffie-Hellman Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.